tbarron/emacs_goodies/README.md

   * word-count.el

 ## Obsolete
+  * mail-aliases.el
+    * Old mail aliases for when I was reading mail in emacs.
+Not loaded by .emacs.
   * Makefile
     * Target to create tarball for shipping this content somewhere else.
 Now we use git and github for moving this stuff around.